evaera/Aurora/README.md

 The main Aurora library provides access to Agents, registering custom containers for your Auras and Effects, and changing global settings.

 Note that these methods must be called from both your client and server code.
 Calling a method from this main library on the server will not change anything on the client, and vice-versa.
-(This is not the case for Agent methods, which are mirrored on clients.)
+(This is not the case for Agent methods, which are mirrored to clients.)

 ### Methods
 #### `Aurora.GetAgent(instance: Instance): Agent`
 Returns the Agent for the given instance.
 Each instance will only ever have one Agent, and this method will keep track of created Agents.

-* If the previous Agent is Destroyed, either manually or due to configured settings, then a new one will be created.
+* If the previous Agent is destroyed, either manually or due to configured settings, then a new one will be created.

 #### `Aurora.RegisterAurasIn(instance: Instance): void`
 Registers the given instance as a container where ModuleScripts returning Aura definitions are kept.